-hose who instruct others in faith formation programs include volunteers in parish programs and professional teachers.
-All of them are devout Catholics who are zealous to share their faith and to help impart that faith to the next generation.
+hose who instruct others in faith formation programs include volunteers in a variety of parish programs and professional educators.
+All of them are devoted Catholics who are zealous to share their faith and to help impart that faith to others.

 In order to be a catechist (the official name for a teacher of religion), one must: